Ritual de lo Habitual

-Ritual de lo Habitual is the second studio album by Jane's Addiction, released on August 21, 1990, by Warner Brothers.
-Co-produced by Dave Jerden, it was the band's final studio album before their initial break-up in 1991.
-Singles from Ritual de lo Habitual include "Been Caught Stealing" and "Stop!".
-Ritual de lo Habitual is certified 2× Platinum in the U.S.
+Ritual de lo Habitual (Spanish for "Ritual of the Usual") is the second studio album by the American rock band Jane's Addiction, released on August 21, 1990, by Warner Bros.
+Records.
+Co-produced by Dave Jerden, it was the band's last studio album before their initial break-up in 1991 and the last to feature bassist Eric Avery.
+The album includes some of Jane's Addiction's most famous songs, such as the singles "Been Caught Stealing" and "Stop!".